Stability and Cytotoxicity Assessments of Hypericum Perforatum Nanoemulsion in Preventing Denture-related Stomatitis

 AVAILABILITY OF DATA AND MATERIALS

-The data and supportive information are available within the article.
+The authors confirm that the data supporting the findings of this research are available within the article.

 FUNDING

-This study extracted the data from a proposal recorded at the Tabriz University of Medical Sciences [number 70125].
+This study extracted the data from a proposal recorded at the Tabriz University of Medical Sciences (number 70125).

 CONFLICT OF INTEREST